Guidelines from the Office of University Grants and Sponsored Research for faculty preparing proposals for research grants or subcontracts.

 - Provost and dean of the faculty

-- At least five business days before your submission date, take proposal to the Grants Office (G6 James B. Colgate Hall) for review by the director of Corporate, Foundation, and Government Relations, assistant controller, and controller.
+- At least five business days before your submission date, take proposal to the Grants Office (G6 James B. Colgate Hall) for review by the director of University Grants and Sponsored Research, assistant controller, and controller.
 The Grants Office will proofread your proposal, check the budget, and obtain the remaining signatures.
 We will contact you when approval is complete and let you know if additional information or corrections are needed before the proposal is submitted.

 - For electronic submissions, complete or upload the proposal and budget according to the agency's guidelines.
 If required, the Grants Office will complete the electronic submission when approvals are complete and the faculty member confirms that the proposal is ready to submit.

 - For hard-copy submissions, send copies of the final proposal to the Dean/Provost and the Grants Office.

 Zip code + 4: 13346-1398

 Employer Identification # (EIN): 150532078

 Organizational DUNS: 002253615

 NSF proposals are submitted via Research.gov and require one-time registration of principal investigators / project directors and affiliation with Colgate by the Grants Office.